Scott Pelley: Career

+Early career

+From 1975 to 1978 he worked for KSEL-TV in Lubbock.
+From 1978 to 1981 he worked for KXAS-TV in Dallas.
+From 1982 to 1989 he was a producer/reporter for WFAA-TV in Dallas.

 CBS News

 Pelley's CBS career started in New York City in 1989.
 Later, he returned to Dallas to cover national affairs from the CBS bureau.
 Pelley covered the 1990/91 Gulf war, reporting from Baghdad and traveling with the XVIII Airborne Corps in its assault on Iraq and Kuwait.
-He was assigned to cover the 1992 presidential campaigns of Ross Perot and Bill Clinton, and also reported on such major events as the 1993 World Trade Center bombing, the Waco Siege, and the Oklahoma City bombing.
+He was assigned to cover the 1992 presidential campaigns of Ross Perot and Bill Clinton, and also reported on such major events as the 1993 World Trade Center bombing, the Waco siege, and the Oklahoma City bombing.

 Pelley served as CBS News's Chief White House Correspondent from 1997 to 1999.
 During that time, President Clinton was impeached by the United States House of Representatives.
 In covering the investigation of the president, Pelley broke the news that Monica Lewinsky had become a cooperating witness in the investigation conducted by the Office of Independent Counsel.

-Pelley with President George W. Bush in the Oval Office.